zevaverbach/spending_summary/spending_summary.md

 ```
 ## Get **The Right** Transactions

 Looking at the transactions themselves, we see that there is a `category` field which sometimes has a list of values, sometimes `None`.
-Among the categories there are "Transfer", "Credit Card", and "Deposit": These aren't going to be useful in gleaning spending activity, so we'll refactor our `get_some_transactions` function to

-1. skip transactions with those categories
-2. skip accounts with a subtype of "savings" or "cd".

-Let's also

-3. make sure to get all available transactions by using pagination
-4. just return transactions:

 ```python
 >>> some_transactions['transactions'].keys()